Spend over £40 to get FREE Postage

 However, their importance cannot be overstated.

-These elements act as catalysts for enzymatic reactions, regulate metabolism, and assist in oxygen transport, immune function, and nerve signaling.
+These minerals act as catalysts for enzymatic reactions, regulate metabolism, and assist in oxygen transport, immune function, and nerve signaling.

 Even though they are present in whole foods, modern agricultural practices and food processing methods have dramatically changed the way we consume minerals.